skltp/tak/tp-vagval-admin-web/readme.txt

-The following changes have been made to a standard Grails app:
+The following changes have been made to a standard Grails 2.2.0 app:

-* Installed plugins i18n-templates:1.1.0.1 and jsecurity:0.4.1

-* Executed 'grails quick-start' to generate JSecurity artifacts, then removed domain/Jsec*.groovy which we don't use
+* Executed 'grails quick-start' to generate Shiro artifacts, then removed domain/Shiro*.groovy which we don't use

 * src/templates/scaffolding